abelsj60/my-site/app/data/reveries/04-18-19-the-imperfections-of-browser-testing-two.md

 Given the last post's conclusion on virtual machines, I've decided to chalk this up to a ghost in the machine.

-After all, who you gonna call?
+In other words, I give up.
+Who you gonna call?

 -j